Tripos

-Tripos (/ˈtraɪpɒs/, plural 'Triposes') are academic examinations that originated at the University of Cambridge in Cambridge, England.
-They include any of several examinations required to qualify an undergraduate student for a bachelor's degree or the courses taken by a student to prepare for these.
+A Tripos (/ˈtraɪpɒs/, plural 'Triposes') is an academic examination that originated at the University of Cambridge in Cambridge, England.
+The term encompasses both the examinations required for undergraduate students to qualify for a bachelor's degree and the courses of study undertaken to prepare for such examinations.
 Undergraduate students studying mathematics, for instance, ultimately take the Mathematical Tripos, and students of English literature take the English Tripos.

 In most traditional English universities, a student registers to study one field exclusively, rather than having "majors" or "minors" as in American, Australian, Canadian, or Scottish universities.
 In practice, however, most degrees may be fairly interdisciplinary in nature, depending on the subject.
-The multi-part tripos system at Cambridge also allows substantial changes in field between parts; the Natural Sciences Tripos is especially designed to allow a highly flexible curriculum across the sciences.
+The multi-part Tripos system at Cambridge enables students to change academic fields between parts.
+For example, the Natural Sciences Tripos offers a curriculum that covers multiple scientific disciplines and allows considerable flexibility.

 Etymology

-The word has an obscure etymology, but can be traced to the three-legged stool candidates once used to sit on when taking oral examinations, known as tripods.
-An apocryphal legend says that students used to receive one leg of a stool in each of their three years of exams, receiving the whole stool at graduation.
+The word has an obscure etymology, but may derive from the three-legged stools, known as tripods, on which candidates once sat during oral examinations.
+According to an unverified tradition, students are said to have received one leg of a stool during each of their three years of exams, and the complete stool upon graduation.
 Another tradition holds that the name derives from the three brackets printed on the back of the voucher.

 History

 Initially, the only way to obtain an honours degree at Cambridge was the Mathematical Tripos examination.
-John Jebb proposed reforms in 1772, but implementation was blocked by various matters such as lack of expertise in the smaller colleges in a wider range of subjects.
+John Jebb proposed reforms in 1772, but implementation was hindered by factors including the lack of expertise in smaller colleges across a broader range of subjects.
 Classed examinations in law were introduced in 1816 by James William Geldart, who was then Regius Professor of Civil Law.
 Although a classical tripos was created in 1822, it was only open to those who already had high honours in mathematics or those who were the sons of peers.
 This restriction ended around 1850, and triposes in the moral sciences and natural sciences were introduced in the 1860s.
+From Easter 2023, "overall degree classifications" were introduced to the Tripos system bringing Cambridge in line with other British universities.

 The origin and evolution of the Cambridge Tripos can be found in William Clark's Academic Charisma and the Origin of the Research University.